MicrosoftDocs/azure-docs/articles/load-balancer/use-existing-lb-vmss-cli.md

 ## Next Steps

-In this article, you deployed a Virtual Machine Scale Set with an existing Azure Load Balancer.
+In this article, you deployed a virtual machine scale set with an existing Azure Load Balancer.
 To learn more about virtual machine scale sets and load balancer, see:

 - [What is Azure Load Balancer?](load-balancer-overview.md)
 - [What are virtual machine scale sets?](../virtual-machine-scale-sets/overview.md)